leeoniya/uplot-react-ts-experiments/docs/uPlot.md

 ---
 ### What is uPlot?

-[uPlot](https://github.com/leeoniya/uPlot) is a JavaScript charting library based on Canvas2D (in contrast to SVG).
-It has an imperative API focused on maximizing rendering performance of large timeseries datasets and reducing UI interaction latency for data exploration.
+[uPlot](https://github.com/leeoniya/uPlot) is a JavaScript charting library based on [Canvas2D](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D) (in contrast to SVG).
+It has flexible, imperative API with a focus on maximizing rendering performance of large timeseries datasets and reducing UI interaction latency for data exploration.
 Currently, the following core panels use it for visualization:

 - TimeSeries
 - Stat (sparkline)